 Platform: The new Honda Civic’s modular chassis, which will also underpin the next-generation Accord sedan.
 The current CR-V’s 103.1-inch wheelbase will likely grow, possibly to match the 2016 Civic sedan’s 106.3-inch wheelbase.
-Also expect changes to the Civic’s basic architecture to accommodate mechanicals for the all-wheel-drive system that will be optional for the CR-V.
+Also, expect changes to the Civic’s underlying architecture to accommodate mechanicals for the all-wheel-drive system that will be optional for the CR-V.

-Powertrain: With Honda’s push into turbocharged technology, the Civic’s new 174-hp 1.5-liter turbo four will probably be the CR-V’s standard engine.
-It may be tuned for more emphasis on low-rpm torque for use in the heavier CR-V (the current model’s 2.4-liter four-cylinder makes 185 hp and 181 lb-ft of torque).
-Although the Civic lineup will soon offer a six-speed manual paired with this engine, a continuously variable automatic transmission will likely be the only choice for the CR-V. As before, front-wheel drive will be standard with all-wheel drive available as an option.
+Powertrain: With Honda’s push into turbocharged technology, the Civic’s new 174-hp 1.5-litre turbo four will probably be the CR-V’s standard engine.
+It may be tuned for more emphasis on low-rpm torque for use in the heavier CR-V (the current model’s 2.4-litre four-cylinder makes 185 hp and 181 lb-ft of torque).
+Although the Civic lineup will soon offer a six-speed manual paired with this engine, a continuously variable automatic transmission will likely be the only choice for the CR-V. As before, the front-wheel-drive will be standard with all-wheel drive available as an option.

 Estimated Arrival and Price: Look for the new CR-V to arrive sometime in 2017 as a 2018 model.
 Pricing shouldn’t change much compared with the current CR-V, which starts at $24,645 for an FWD LX and ranges up to $34,295 for a loaded, AWD Touring model, although the possible third-row option could drive the stickers higher for those packages that include it.